Wolfofcryptos/BlockChain_Ticketing/READ_SPIKE_REPORT.md

 ## Spike Description

-Explored how the Docker works in general and its integration to the various platforms such as NodeJs also viewed some tutorials about the Blockchains and read a few Research papers about how block chains are used in cryptocurrencies and how bitcoin was flawed.
-Also studied about the Blockchain platforms Hypeledger and Ethereum.
+Explore the various techniques for the creation of block chains like Hyperledger and Ethereum.
+To find their pros and cons and eventually to come up with the decision to find which platform is best suited for the project.

 ## Pros and Cons